SchnyderKay/M324/Theory/CI.md

 ### Conclusion

 The choice between **monorepo** and **multirepo** for microservices depends on the needs of the project, team structure, and level of service independence.
 While monorepos offer simpler code sharing and atomic changes, they can become difficult to scale as the number of services grows.
 Multirepos, on the other hand, provide better isolation and modularity, but may require more effort to manage shared dependencies and cross-service changes.

-## What is an artifact repository and what role does it play in your process?
-Here’s the markdown explanation on **what an artifact repository is and the role it plays in the development process**:

----

 ## What is an Artifact Repository and What Role Does It Play in Your Process?